qwertyuu/go-ur/README.md

 In the world of chess or online games, there is a kind of metric called the ELO score.
 This is an avenue that I looked at to eventually implement here as a reference metric to use in my analysis and rankings in order to get the absolute strength of my trained AIs.

 I see many challenges with this method, such as keeping a record of the ELO of each AIs somewhere permanent, so that I can read and update them as time goes on.
-This seems crumbersome, so I let that idea slide.
+This seems cumbersome, so I let that idea slide.

-If used only to compare AIs against eachother, it might suffer that some AIs will be analyzed more than others, so they will get excessively large ELO scores from winning so many games.
+If used only to compare AIs against each other, it might suffer that some AIs will be analyzed more than others, so they will get excessively large ELO scores from winning so many games.
 Also, since there is a luck element to the game as analyzed in the previous section, the ELO score of a very good player could drop significantly against a random-playing bot policy just by bad luck, which is not desirable.
 Though, this is only a feeling I have, not something I researched.

 If used to compare humans and AIs, there would need to be some centralized way of keeping track of player ELOs, which would lead to many problems such as hosting the game freely and having secure gaming environments with trusted ELO counting.
 This seems like a job for a company to do, or someone very dedicated to hosting and developing a trustworthy Ur platform.

+# Inference

-## Inference
+## Via the API
 Find a genome you want to use for inference in the `out/` or `trained/` folder (note that the `out/` folder is only available locally on your computer and `trained/` contains a set of AIs that were pre-trained and kept for reference purposes), replace it in `cmd/inference/ur_inference_server.go` and then

 Run `go run cmd/inference/ur_inference_server.go` and call `http://localhost:8090/infer` using a payload like this: